Constitution of Japan: Drafting process

 As the momentum for constitutional amendment increased, interest in the constitution increased among the people.
 In fact, not only political parties but also private organizations have announced draft constitutional amendments.

 The most famous of these is the outline of the draft constitution by the Constitution Study Group.
-The Constitutional Study Group was established on October 29, 1945 to study and prepare for the establishment of the Constitution from a leftist approach.
+The Constitutional Study Group was established on 29 October 1945 to study and prepare for the establishment of the Constitution from a leftist approach.
 While many political party drafts only added to the Meiji Constitution, their drafts included the principle of popular sovereignty, which grants sovereignty to the people and regards the Emperor as a symbol of the people.
-The Constitutional Study Group submitted a draft to the Prime Minister's Office on December 26, 1945.
-On January 2, 1946, GHQ issued a statement that it would focus on the content.
+The Constitutional Study Group submitted a draft to the Prime Minister's Office on 26 December 1945.
+On 2 January 1946, GHQ issued a statement that it would focus on the content.
 Toyoharu Konishi states that the GHQ may have included the opinion of the Constitutional Study Group in the draft, reflecting the situation in the United States, where people disregarded popular sovereignty at that time.
 Also, regarding the symbolic emperor system, since the members of the Constitutional Study Group came into contact with the GHQ dignitaries earlier than the drafting of the guidelines, the Constitutional Study Group proposed the symbolic emperor system through the GHQ dignitaries.
 It is analyzed that it was reflected in the GHQ proposal.

 The Constitution was mostly drafted by American authors.
 A few Japanese scholars reviewed and modified it.
 Much of the drafting was done by two senior army officers with law degrees: Milo Rowell and Courtney Whitney, although others chosen by MacArthur had a large say in the document.
 The articles about equality between men and women were written by Beate Sirota.